 Concentration on exam technique and preparation.
 I am used to working with individual students to help them understand difficult concepts and fulfill their potential.
 I link Economic theory to real world events, making the subject come alive.

 This year sees the continuing change over to linear 2 yr A Levels.
-Economics is one of the subjects to switch from September 2015.
-As an active A Level teacher I am ready and prepared for the new specification and assessment.
-There is also the complication that many schools are entering their students for the first set of examinations of the new format in the summer of 2017.
+Economics was one of the subjects to switch from September 2015.
+As an active A Level teacher I have first hand experience of the new Linear courses having taught and tutored students for the first set of examinations of the new format in the summer of 2017.
 If you are struggling with Economics, don't fall into the trap of thinking that everything will necessarily fall into place in the second year.
-The new qualification will be more challenging, making tuition and especially an early start even more important than ever.
+The new qualification is more challenging, making tuition and especially an early start even more important than ever.
 A solid base in the first year is essential for successful progression in the more challenging second year.